Tesla Cybercab: Announcement

 Musk unveiled the Cybercab at the Tesla We, Robot event held October 10, 2024, at Warner Bros.
-Studios Burbank in California, where 20 concept Cybercabs were autonomously driving around the studio outlot at night and giving rides to attendees of the event.
-Musk stated that Tesla intends to produce the Cybercab before 2027.
-The final name of the vehicle remains unclear, as Tesla used both "Robotaxi" and "Cybercab" throughout the event to refer to the cars.
-Tesla also demonstrated their humanoid robot, Optimus, at the event and showed off a single concept prototype of a Robovan that could reportedly hold as many as 20 passengers.
+Studios Burbank in California, where 20 concept Cybercabs autonomously drove around the studio outlot at night and gave rides to event attendees.
+Musk stated that Tesla intended to produce the Cybercab before 2027.
+Tesla used both "Robotaxi" and "Cybercab" throughout the event to refer to the cars.
+Tesla also demonstrated its humanoid robot, Optimus, at the event and showed off a single concept prototype of a Robovan that could reportedly hold as many as 20 passengers.

-The concept Cybercab shown was a two-passenger car, it had two butterfly doors but no door handles as the doors opened automatically.
-The car had a hatchback opening for cargo, with no external charge port showing on the prototype vehicles.
-The car had no rear window and no side view mirrors.
+The concept Cybercab shown was a two-passenger car.
+It had two butterfly doors but no door handles as the doors opened automatically, and no rear window or side view mirrors.
+The car had a hatchback opening for cargo, with no external charge port showing.

-The production vehicle design will include inductive charging.

 Investor reaction to the announcement was muted, particularly given the long time frame between the announcement and expected start of production.

-New Scientist noted the Cybercab will not be available for two years while the Waymo self-driving cars are operating on streets today.
+Production

+A Cybercab drives on a public street in San Francisco in June 2026.

-On the Tesla investor call on October 23, 2024, Tesla said they were aiming to be in volume production with Cybercab by the end of 2026, and that the annual production goal was 2 million Cybercabs per year, when several factories are at full design capacity.
+On Tesla's earnings call on October 23, 2024, Elon Musk said the Cybercab would reach volume production in 2026 and that Tesla was aiming for at least 2 million Cybercabs a year across more than one factory.

-In October 2024, Alcon Entertainment, a production company that worked on Blade Runner 2049 (2017), sued Musk for apparent similarities between Tesla's marketing of the Cybercab and the film.

-In November 2025 at the Shareholder meeting, Elon Musk announced that the Cybercab production will begin in Q2 2026.
+In November 2025 at the Shareholder meeting, Elon Musk announced that the Cybercab production would begin in the second quarter of 2026.

+In February 2026, Tesla announced the first Cybercab production vehicle had been produced at the Gigafactory Texas near Austin.
+By mid-March, Cybercab test units were spotted on public roads in Austin, Texas, and in Silicon Valley, as well at Gigafactory Texas, many of them operating in test cycles on area roads.
+Formal production began in April 2026.
+By July 2026, hundreds of Cybercab vehicles had been spotted near Gigafactory Texas.

+Commercial introduction

+On September 3, 2026, Tesla held an invitation-only Cybercab launch event in Austin, Texas at ACL Live.
+Tesla executives presented for about 15 minutes; Elon Musk was not present.
+An expected live stream of the event did not occur.

+The next day, Tesla started offering paid Cybercab rides in Austin through its existing Robotaxi service.
+The service has operated since June 2025 using autonomous Model Y vehicles.

+As of August 2026, Texas motor vehicle records reported about 45 Cybercabs registered to Tesla’s Robotaxi fleet.

+On September 9, 2026, Tesla started an Asia Cybercab road show in Hong Kong, and plans to show it simultaneously in Japan (Tokyo, Osaka and Nagoya) and China (Beijing and Shanghai).
+The road show does not involve sales, test drives or commercial robotaxi operations.

+Tesla has taken steps to investigate the possibility of selling the Cybercab to third-party fleet operators.
+Autoevolution reported in September 2026 that the Cybercab was not designed for individual buyers, despite Musk's 2024 statements to the contrary.